A small

 Write to Old Forge.

-Commissions, questions, second opinions — all welcome.
-Replies usually arrive within two business hours, often much sooner.
+Commissions, questions, second opinions - all welcome.
+I read every one myself, and replies usually arrive within two working hours.